iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 This kind of tensor network is known as a [_Matrix Product State_](https://tensornetwork.org/mps/) (MPS) among physicists and as a _Tensor Train_ among numerical analysts.
 Although I'm quite a fan of trains, let's go with MPS for this post.
-They are very compact representation for an $N$-tensor.
+They are a very compact representation for an $N$-tensor.
 In our application, there are $N$ copies of
 $T$---each requiring $A S^2$ coefficients---plus the $S$ coefficients
 for each of $\bra{\Accepting}$ and $\bra{s_0}$.